 Dispute Resolution Services

 Page: 1

-Residential Tenancy Branch Office of Housing and Construction Standards
+Residential Tenancy Branch

+Office of Housing and Construction Standards
-A matter regarding Royal Villa Ent.
-Ltd and [tenant name suppressed to protect privacy]

 DECISION

-Dispute Codes OPR-DR, OPRM-DR, FFL
+Dispute Codes OPR-DR, MNR-DR, FFL

 Introduction

-This matter proceeded by way of an ex parte Direct Request Proceeding, pursuant to section 55(4) of the Residential Tenancy Act (the Act), and dealt with an Application for Dispute Resolution by the landlord for an Order of Possession based on unpaid rent and a Monetary Order.
+This matter proceeded by way of an ex parte Direct Request Proceeding, pursuant to section 55(4) of the Residential Tenancy Act (the Act), and dealt with an Application for Dispute Resolution by the landlord to obtain an Order of Possession based on unpaid rent, to obtain monetary compensation for unpaid rent, and to recover the filing fee paid for the application.

+This decision is written based on the Application for Dispute Resolution, evidence, and submissions provided by the landlord on July 13, 2021.

-The landlord submitted a signed Proof of Service Notice of Direct Request Proceeding which declares that on October 23, 2020, the landlord sent the tenant the Notice of Direct Request Proceeding by registered mail to the rental unit.
-The landlord provided a copy of the Canada Post Customer Receipt containing the Tracking Number to confirm this mailing.
-Based on the written submissions of the landlord and in accordance with sections 89 and 90 of the Act, I find that the tenant is deemed to have been served with the Direct Request Proceeding documents on October 28, 2020, the fifth day after their registered mailing.
+The landlord submitted a signed Proof of Service Notice of Direct Request Proceeding which declares that on July 28, 2021, the landlord personally served the tenant the Notice of Dispute Resolution Proceeding - Direct Request.
+The landlord had a witness sign the Proof of Service Notice of Direct Request Proceeding to confirm personal service.

+Based on the written submissions of the landlord and in accordance with section 89 of the Act, I find that the Direct Request Proceeding documents were duly served to the tenant on July 28, 2021.

 Issue(s) to be Decided

 Is the landlord entitled to an Order of Possession for unpaid rent pursuant to sections 46 and 55 of the Act?

 Is the landlord entitled to monetary compensation for unpaid rent pursuant to section 67 of the Act?

 Is the landlord entitled to recover the filing fee for this application pursuant to section 72 of the Act?

+Page: 2

 Background and Evidence

 I have reviewed all written submissions and evidence before me; however, only the evidence and submissions relevant to the issues and findings in this matter are described in this decision.

 The landlord submitted the following relevant evidentiary material:

-Page: 2

-- A copy of a residential tenancy agreement which was signed by the landlord and the tenant on September 28, 2012, indicating a monthly rent of \$950.00, due on the first day of each month for a tenancy commencing on October 1, 2012; - A copy of two Notice of Rent Increase forms showing the rent being increased from \$950.00 to the monthly rent amount of \$1,012.00; - A copy of a 10 Day Notice to End Tenancy for Unpaid Rent (the 10 Day Notice) dated October 3, 2020, for \$1,012.00 in unpaid rent.
-The 10 Day Notice provides that the tenant had five days from the date of service to pay the rent in full or apply for Dispute Resolution or the tenancy would end; - A copy of a witnessed Proof of Service Notice to End Tenancy form which indicates that the 10 Day Notice was posted to the tenant's door at 1:30 (a.m. or p.m. not indicated) on October 3, 2020; and - A Direct Request Worksheet showing the rent owing and paid during the relevant portion of this tenancy.
+- A copy of a residential tenancy agreement which names a landlord who is not the applicant and was signed by the tenant on July 1, 2019, indicating a monthly rent of \$2,550.00, due on the first day of each month for a tenancy commencing on July 1, 2019 - A copy of a Freehold Transfer showing the transfer of ownership from the landlord named in the tenancy agreement to the landlord who is applying for dispute resolution - A copy of a 10 Day Notice to End Tenancy for Unpaid Rent (the 10 Day Notice) dated July 2, 2021, for \$2,550.00 in unpaid rent.
+The 10 Day Notice provides that the tenant had five days from the date of service to pay the rent in full or apply for Dispute Resolution or the tenancy would end - A copy of a witnessed Proof of Service Notice to End Tenancy form which indicates that the 10 Day Notice was placed in the tenant's mailbox on July 2, 2021 - A Direct Request Worksheet showing the rent owing and paid during the relevant portion of this tenancy Analysis Section 52 of the Act provides the following requirements regarding the form and content of notices to end tenancy: In order to be effective, a notice to end a tenancy must be in writing and must - (a) be signed and dated by the landlord or tenant giving the notice, - (b) give the address of the rental unit, - (c) state the effective date of the notice...and - (e) when given by a landlord, be in the approved form...